Historical ranks of the Swedish Armed Forces: Employed personnel

 In 1972, the three corps were renamed; officers who had studied at the Military Academy were now known as regementsofficerare and started at the rank of löjtnant instead of fänrik.
-The Swedish Army Non-Commissioned Officer School was renamed Swedish Army Company Officer School and those who were trained there started with a rank of fänrik and were joined together with the former underofficerare in the category Kompaniofficerare(Company officers).
+The Swedish Army Non-Commissioned Officer School was renamed Swedish Army Company Officer School and those who were trained there started with a rank of fänrik and were joined with the former underofficerare in the category Kompaniofficerare(Company officers).
 The former warrant officers were given ranks fänrik to kapten based on their time in service.
 Kompaniofficerare had the same rank insignia and tjänsteställning as ordinary officers, however they could not advance further in rank.
 Someone who had been a sergeant for more than 7 years became Kapten but could not be promoted to major.
 The tjänsteställning of the ranks sergeant and fanjunkare was reduced and the ranks were given to former underbefäl with long time in service in a new category Plutonsofficerare.
 Junior underbefäl were called gruppbefäl and used the ranks previously used by underbefäl.
 There was still several separate corps with different educational background, different duties and they did not use the same mess, even though they in some cases shared the same rank.